 How do I set up my profile on SoundCloud?

-Selecting a Display Name and URL for your account
+Selecting a Display name and Profile URL for your account

-A Display Name doesn’t need to be unique, so no need to use the word “official” or any numbers (unless of course numbers are part of your name).
+Your Display name doesn’t need to be unique, so no need to use the word “official” or any numbers (unless of course numbers are part of your name).
 The cleaner your display name is, the better your profile will look on SoundCloud and other sites and apps when it is embedded.
 It will also be easier for search engines and listeners to find you.
-If your name is Jane Jones, someone would likely type in Jane Jones with a space between the first and last name, so having your display name read Janejones wouldn’t make sense.
-Unless, of course, this is the stylized version you prefer and record under.
-Be consistent in how you want to be known.
-If you have a “V” for the “U” and your band name is always written in all caps (a la CHVRCHES), make sure to reflect that.

 Whether you're an artist, label, podcaster or beat-maker – we have an account for you.
 If you’re a serious creator trying to build your career and need all the stats and upload time you can get, SoundCloud Pro Unlimited is probably the way to go.
 If you want to record the sound of your own voice and put it out there for the world to hear, Basic might be your best bet.
 Read on for more info on these options, and everything in between.